-I make waffles a handful of times every month, often with some seasonal variations tossed in – blueberry, pumpkin, apple – but these sourdough waffles are hands down my favourite.
+I make waffles a handful of times every month, often with some seasonal variations tossed in – blueberry, pumpkin, apple (see page 115 of my cookbook) – but these sourdough waffles are hands down my favourite.
 They’re so easy, always bake up perfectly, and, best part, they’re prepped the night before.

 Vegan waffles can be a bit fiddly to get right.
 Usually you need some kind of starch or other binding agent (banana, applesauce) and the texture can be wonky.
 With sourdough starter, though, they’re spot on without adding anything!